Clay Halloween Pins

 These clay Halloween pins are a fabulous way to accessorize for the spooky season.
 I prefer cute spooky over scary spooky so these are pretty dang cute!
 I am excited to share how to make the pins and also some of my best tips for working with polymer clay.
 Making the pins is a fun little project that can be done with beginning crafter that have little to no experience working with clay.

-I am kicking off ten days of Halloween with these totally adorable Sculpey clay Halloween pins.
 They are so fun to make and work great to add to a little card to send to a friend.
-Of course, you might fall in love with your creations (like I did that tall pumpkin one) and decide to keep them and add them to your favorite autumn jacket.
+Of course, you might fall in love with your creations and decide to keep them and add them to your favorite autumn jacket.
 This project is great for kids and adults.
 Because it is fairly simple and doesn’t require too many colors, it is perfect for a party craft or a Girl Scout meeting.
 This post is sponsored by Sculpey but the ideas and opinions are my own.
-I used Sculpey III clay for these pins but this would work great with Sculpey Bake Shop too.
+I used Sculpey Bake Shop clay

 To make these pins, you will need the following supplies: